fwinkelbauer/chunkyard/README.md

 - Strong symmetric encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to copy from/to other repositories
 - Verifiable backups
-- Minimal dependencies.
-The Chunkyard binary only utilizes the `commandlineparser` package to create its command line interface
+- Minimal NuGet dependencies.
+The Chunkyard binary only utilizes the [commandlineparser][commandlineparser] package to create its command line interface

 ## Not Goals